UBC-MDS/programming-in-python-for-data-science/docs/syllabus-learning-outcomes.md

 - Use stacking and unstacking operations to reshape a dataframe.
 - Combine dataframes using `df.merge()` and `pd.concat()` and know when to use these different methods.

-### Module 6:  Fruit Loops and Function: Loops & functions
+### Module 6:  Fruit Loops and Function: Loops & Functions

 #### Topics

 - Loops